jacktenor/Beeralator/README.md

 # Beeralator
 Calculate your evening beer requirements...

+This repo is for personal use.
+Your welcome to checkout the Beeralator but it is a work in progress
+by a newbie developer and may contain bugs.

 For Beeralator.apk you should be able to add beeralator_apk_source as a project and build it in Android Studio.

 I used Ubuntu to build and for Linux I just used the  command,..